pacalet/sab4z/README.md

 You will need the Xilinx tools (Vivado and its companion SDK).
 The version that we used when designing this tutorial was `2016.3`.
 More recent versions should be OK but may require small modifications of the `scripts/vvsyn.tcl` synthesis script.
 In the following we assume that the Xilinx tools are properly installed.

 You will also need to download, configure and build several free and open source software.
 For each of them we will indicate the version that we used.
 More recent versions will probably be OK, at the price of minor changes there and there.
-In order to avoid difficulties with unstable versions of the tools, it is strongly advised to have a look at the tags, select a recent but stable one, create a local branch with the selected tag checked out and use it instead of the tip of the default branch.
+In order to avoid difficulties with unstable versions of the tools, it is strongly advised to have a look at the tags, select a recent but stable one, check it out and use it instead of the tip of the default branch.
 Example for `crosstool-NG`:

     Host> cd /some/where/crosstool-ng
     Host> git tag